Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourceStep.md#Resource-step">
       Resource step
   </a></summary>
   Instruction for building the module.
 Describe an operation and desired outcome.
-Build consists of steps.
+Build consists of <code>steps</code>.
-  <code>Step</code> section resource which is an executing instruction of module building.
 </details>
 <details><summary><a href="./concept/ResourceBuild.md#Resource-build">
       Resource build